Tour Type: Guided Bicycle tour

 On the evenings when you are free to choose your own dinner, your guide will recommend local dining options and assist with making reservations.
 They will ensure you have all the information needed to explore the local dining scene independently.

-We meet at your hotel in Sevilla, where we will gather for a tour briefing and bike fitting.
+where we will gather for a tour briefing and bike fitting.
 Following the tour orientation, you may take advantage of a tour of the city to see sights including Seville’s Cathedral, which is the third-largest cathedral in the world.
 Next, we’ll take a tapas tour of some of Seville’s best tapas bars.

-Seville has too many attractions to list them all here, but among the must-sees are the Royal Alcazar, Plaza de Espana, and the enormous cathedral.
+Seville has too many attractions to list them all here, but among the must-sees are the Royal Alcazar, Plaza de Espaa, and the enormous cathedral.
 Additionally, Seville was Spain’s most significant city from the 13th through the 16th centuries.
 It served as the planning hub for the New World voyages of explorers like Christopher Columbus, Ferdinand Magellan, and Hernan Cortes, and was home to several kings and queens.

 A second alternative that comes highly suggested is to travel a little distance outside of Seville to the Roman remains of Italica.
 Emperors Trajan and Hadrian both called Italica home, and Hadrian in particular had a significant impact on the city.
-In addition to building many of the streets, baths, and temples that are still in existence today, he supported the construction of the enormous amphitheater, which was the fourth biggest in the Roman world.
+In addition to building many of the streets, baths, and temples that are still in existence today, he supported the construction of the enormous amphitheatre, which was the fourth biggest in the Roman world.

 We have a welcoming reception and dinner together that night, and we indulge in tapas eating, one of Seville’s favourite past times.

-Cycling Distance: 45 km
+Cycling Distance: 45km

 We start the day with a short transfer out of Seville to bypass city traffic before heading toward Hornachuelos Natural Park.